zogzog/cubicweb/doc/book/en/intro/tutorial/create-cube.rst

             else:
                 return False

-Customizing an entity._cwuires that your entity:
+Customizing an entity requires that your entity:
  - inherits from ``cubicweb.entities`` or any subclass
  - defines a ``__regid__`` linked to the corresponding data type of your schema
  - implements the base class by explicitly using ``__implements__``.